The Victorinox Climber: Designed With a Purpose

 While Switzerland has never been a leading military power, that fact didn't stop them from making one of the most useful emergency tools ever created.
-No, I am not talking about something that will fix just about any problem you might encounter - like your car engine breaking down - but rather those small everyday situations when missing the proper tool to deal with them could be very annoying.
+No, I am not talking about something that will fix just about any problem you might encounter—like, say, your car engine breaking down—but rather those small everyday situations in which missing the proper tool can be very annoying.

-In fact, Swiss army knives were actually designed with the purpose of helping soldiers perform even more unlikely tasks than what you might imagine.
-Like for example, disassembling rifles and properly cleaning them.
+In fact, Swiss Army knives were originally designed with the purpose of helping soldiers perform even more unlikely tasks than what you might imagine.
+Like, for example, disassembling rifles and properly cleaning them.

 But that's enough reminiscence of the olden days.
 Let's leave the history lesson for another time and focus on the product at hand, shall we?